 In the evening we arrive in Jasper.

 And we’re still in doubt if it’s really worth to drive this famous Icefield Parkway.
 Maybe the weather was not too good.
 Fair enough not to fully enjoy under these circumstances.
 We think the sights are largely inflated.
-A possibility to keep these millions of tourists a little longer and to make some more bucks out of their pocket.
+A possibility to keep these millions of tourists a little longer and to make some more bucks out of their pockets.

 Fort St. John, 1st June